telerik/winforms-docs/knowledge-base/diagram-restricting-drag-direction.md

 {{endregion}}

 3\.
-Instantiate the custom drag-drop service and mouse behavior classes and use them with your **RadGanttView** control.
+Instantiate the custom dragging service class.

 #### Use the Custom Solution